nadeemkhan/HelloGitHub/README.md

-You don't have permission to access Android.
+You don't have permission to access HelloGitHub.